pfdubois/BridgeBidding/source/MajorOpenings.rst

 five+ clubs with invitational values.

 * Bid 2♣!(limit raise), forcing.
-* Over 1♥, bid 1♠ with four+ spades;
+* Over 1♥, bid 1♠ with |4ormore| spades; your bid shows at least competitive values.
-* Bid 2♥ over 1♠ with five+ hearts;
+* Bid 2♥ over 1♠ with |5ormore| hearts;
-* Bid 2♦ over 1M with five+ diamonds;
+* Bid 2♦ over 1M with |5ormore| diamonds;
 * Bid 2N with a balanced hand.
 * Bid 3♣ with an invitational hand and usually six clubs.
 * If your invitational hand revalued to game, use Drury.
 Give partner a chance to say he opened light.
 You can bid game on your next bid if he doesn't reply 2M.

 Again, none of these bids is forcing by a passed hand, except of course the artificial 2♣ bid.
-Yes, our 2/1 bids are invitational because we are a passed hand (or if there was interference) so the game-forcing bids are not in effect.
+Yes, our 2/1 bids are invitational because we are a passed hand (or there was interference) so the game-forcing bids are not in effect.

+We will see that when there is :ref:`interference <interference_major>`, things change.
+In particular, 2♣ is natural, and over a double the 2-level bids are just competitive.
+Good hands without support redouble.

 Reverse Drury
 ~~~~~~~~~~~~~